 - organize and conduct regularly scheduled meetings and other events of the Geneva chapter as needed;

 - establish and support all committees necessary for the proper functioning of the chapter;

 - coordinate and share responsibility with the DACH ExCom for voter and member outreach in the Swiss Romande region where no chapters are yet established.

-Bi-national US/Swiss, living in Switzerland.
-California voter.
-I want to see the US return to the Roosevelt/Kennedy/Johnson Democratic principles that made it so great.
+I’m a lifetime Democratic voter living in Aubonne, Switzerland since 2004.
+Voting in California.
+My wish: I want to see the US return to the Roosevelt/Kennedy/Johnson Democratic principles that made it so great.